Six Steps to Getting Started with cloud-based 340B Solutions

-Develop a comprehensive check list.
-Use your own list of 340B Pharmacy Business needs and your criteria for success as a starting point.
-But don't overlook positive qualities of your existing software as well that are non-issues for you now.
-In other words, make sure the new cloud based 340B solutions can do everything your current 340B software does but better, and that it overcomes the drawbacks of your current software.
+Develop a comprehensive checklist.
+Use your list of 340B Pharmacy Business needs and your criteria for success as a starting point.
+But don’t overlook the positive qualities of your existing software as well that are non-issues for you now.
+In other words, make sure the new cloud-based 340B solutions can do everything your current 340B software does.
+But better, and that it overcomes the drawbacks of your existing software.

-" If you do a POC with mutliple 340B vendors, try to use the same check list for each"
+” If you do a POC with multiple 340B vendors, try to use the same checklist for each”

 Companies typically calculate the TCO over the expected lifetime of the 340B Administrator software, which is commonly one to four years.

-If your choice of a cloud based 340B solution comes down to price, consider the total cost of ownership.
-For a conventional 340B software (On-premises type), total cost of ownership includes the cost of each of the following.
+If your choice of a cloud-based 340B solution comes down to price, consider the total cost of ownership.
+For a conventional 340B software (On-premises type), the total cost of ownership includes the following expenses.

-Licensing, typically based on number of claims processed, number of transactions processed or number of users operating the software.
+The software license is typically based on the number of claims processed, number of transactions processed, or number of users operating the software.

-Hardware - Servers, storage devices, networking, switch, cords, peripherals and so on.
+Hardware – Servers, storage devices, networking, switch, cords, peripherals, etc.,

-After investigating different cloud based 340B solution options, viewing demos, asking questions, and meeting with each vendor's team, you should do a proof of concept (POC) before deciding which to choose.
-A POC is a process of testing solution to determine how well it servers your need and meets your success criteria.
+Investigate different cloud-based 340B solution options, view demos, ask questions, and meet with each vendor’s team.
+You should do a proof of concept (POC) before deciding which to choose.
+A POC is a testing solution to determine how well it serves your need and meets your success criteria.
 Think of it as a test drive.
-It typically lasts a day or two, but it can be conducted over the course of several weeks.
-You request a POC from the prospective vendor with general understanding that if the solution performs satisfactorily, you will buy the 340B administrator software or any product.
+It typically lasts a day or two, but it can be conducted over several weeks.
+You request a POC from the prospective vendor with the general understanding that if the solution performs satisfactorily, you will buy the 340B administrator software or any product.

-This is also your chance to think outside the box.
-Consider what else you could do above and beyond what you today.
-If you had this cloud based 340B solution in place, what additional business value could this system deliver?
+Now it is your chance to think outside the box.
+Consider what else you could do above and beyond what you do today.
+If you had this cloud-based 340B solution in place, what additional business value could this system deliver?